Piyushiitk24/Gamification_Quiz/CODE_OF_CONDUCT.md

-# Code of Conduct - Lingo
+# Code of Conduct - Gamification_Quiz

 ## Our Pledge